Resources and Documents

 5.3.1 Caution

 A Caution is the most basic of assigned penalties.
-In essence, the Judge or Tournament Organizer assigning the Caution is merely notifying the player that they did something wrong.
-The Caution should be followed with an explanation to the player about the correct procedure as well as notification to the player that a repeated offense may result in a higher penalty.
+In essence, the Judge or Tournament Organizer assigning the Caution is merely notifying the competitor that they did something wrong.
+The Caution should be followed with an explanation to the competitor about the correct procedure as well as notification to the competitor that a repeated offense may result in a higher penalty.

 5.3.2 Warning

-After a Warning has been issued, the issuing TO or Judge should confirm that the erring player is aware of the proper rules and procedures as set forth in the Play!
+After a Warning has been issued, the issuing TO or Judge should confirm that the erring competitor is aware of the proper rules and procedures as set forth in the Play!
 Pokémon VG Rules, Formats, and Penalty Guidelines document.
-The player should be informed that a repeat offense may result in an escalated penalty.
+The competitor should be informed that a repeat offense may result in an escalated penalty.

 5.3.3 Game Loss

 The Game Loss penalty is generally used when a mistake has been made that has a severe impact to the point where the game is irreparably broken and unable to continue.
-This penalty is also used for other major procedural errors or problems.
+This penalty is also used for other major procedural errors, team errors, or problems.

 5.3.4 Disqualification

-The timing of a player’s disqualification has an impact on the remainder of the tournament.
+The timing of a competitor’s disqualification has an impact on the remainder of the tournament.

-If disqualified after pairings are posted or during an active match, the player is given a loss for that round, and then dropped from the event.
+If disqualified after pairings are posted or during an active match, the competitor is given a loss for that round, and then dropped from the event.

-If disqualified after their match is completed but before pairings for the next round are posted, the player is simply dropped from the event.
+If disqualified after their match is completed but before pairings for the next round are posted, the competitor is simply dropped from the event.

-If disqualified at any point during a Single Elimination cut, the player is dropped from the event, and their opponent receives a win for that round.
+If disqualified at any point during a Single Elimination cut, the competitor is dropped from the event, and their opponent receives a win for that round.

-If the player’s actions warrant it, asking the player to leave the tournament site may be necessary.
-The player receiving the penalty should be given time to collect their belongings and to make arrangements with any other players they may have traveled with.
+If the competitor’s actions warrant it, asking the competitor to leave the tournament site may be necessary.
+The competitor receiving the penalty should be given time to collect their belongings and to make arrangements with any other competitors they may have traveled with.

 5.4 Types of Infractions

-There are several categories of infraction, and each should be treated slightly differently based on the age and experience level of the involved players.
+There are several categories of infraction, and each should be treated slightly differently based on the age and experience level of the involved competitors.
 Each infraction lists two penalties.

-The Tier 1 Penalty is the first penalty that should be assigned to a player committing this type of infraction at an event such as a Premier Challenge or Midseason Showdown.
+The Tier 1 Penalty is the first penalty that should be assigned to a competitor committing this type of infraction at an event such as a League Challenge or League Cup.

 5.4.1 Gameplay Error